30 All-inclusives That Are Just a Flight Away

 Lost Lindenberg, Indonesia

-Surrounded by the black sand beaches and palm jungle of Pekutatan, Lost Lindenberg offers three and five-night surfing packages that cater to all levels.
-Private surf lessons, board rental, Balinese massages and yoga classes come included, plus nourishing, plant-based breakfast, lunch and dinner served at the resort’s communal dining table or at evening bonfires down on the sand.
+Surrounded by the black-sand beaches and palm jungle of Pekutatan, Bali’s Lost Lindenberg offers three- and five-night surfing packages that cater to all levels.
+Private surf lessons, board rental, Balinese massages and yoga classes are all part of the experience (and your nightly rate), as are nourishing plant-based breakfasts, lunches and dinners served at the resort’s communal dining table or at evening bonfires down on the sand.

 qualia, Qld

-Clinging to the northernmost point of Hamilton Island, Qualia is one of The Whitsundays' most indulgent stays.
-Opt for the Gourmet package for extra perks such as breakfast and dinner at the resort’s renowned restaurants (Pebble Beach for the six-course degustation or Long Pavilion for a more relaxed vibe), VIP airport transfers and a 24-hour chauffeur service around the island, plus your own golf buggy, no less.
+Clinging to the northernmost point of Hamilton Island, beloved luxury stay Qualia is one of The Whitsundays’ most indulgent hotels.
+The Gourmet package yields extra perks such as breakfast and dinner at the resort’s renowned restaurants (Pebble Beach for the six-course dégustation or Long Pavilion for a more relaxed vibe), VIP airport transfers and a 24-hour chauffeur service, as well as your own golf buggy to hightail it around the island.

 Purepods, New Zealand

-While not technically all-inclusive, a stay in one of these off-grid glass cabins comes with the option to add generous breakfast and dinner hampers, meaning you’ll barely need to lift a finger after a not-so-busy day getting back to nature.
-Expect homemade granola, local cheeses and charcuterie, hearty mains and extra treats.
-Across 16 remote New Zealand locations, Haurapa PurePod — an hour from Queenstown — stands out for sweeping Pisa Range views and easy access to Central Otago’s wineries.
+While not technically all-inclusive, a stay in one of these off-grid glass cabins comes with the option to add a generous breakfast and dinner hamper to your fee, meaning you’ll barely need to lift a finger after a not-so-busy day getting back to nature.
+From these additions, guests can expect homemade muesli, local cheeses and charcuterie, as well as hearty mains and extra treats.
+Across the brand’s 16 remote New Zealand locations, Haurapa PurePod – an hour from Queenstown – stands out for sweeping Pisa Range views and easy access to Central Otago’s wineries for tastings, many of which are delightfully free of charge.

 JW Marriott Jeju Resort, South Korea

-South Korea’s largest island lures visitors with its white sandy beaches, crystal-clear waters and subtropical climate.
-Choose the all-inclusive option at this sleek cliffside hotel, and you no longer need to fret over where to eat for dinner each night.
-Access to the on-site restaurants varies depending on the length of your stay (three nights gets you an omakase dinner), but every package includes the signature Jeju Brunch Royale of unlimited champagne, French caviar and a seafood buffet.
+South Korea’s largest isle lures visitors with its white sandy beaches, crystal-clear waters and subtropical climate.
+Choose the all-inclusive option at this sleek cliffside hotel and you’ll soon succumb to island time.
+Although access to the onsite restaurants varies depending on the length of your stay (three nights gets you an omakase dinner), every package features the signature Jeju Brunch Royale including unlimited champagne, French caviar and a seafood buffet.

-Set to launch in December 2025, the PS Australian Star is the world’s only five-star wood-fired paddle steamer.
-Guests can spend three, four or seven days cruising the Murray River in one of 19 elegantly appointed cabins, with all-inclusive fares covering meals, drinks and train transfers from Melbourne.
+Set to launch in December 2025, the PS Australian Star is billed as the world’s only five-star woodfired paddle-steamer.
+Guests can spend three, four or seven days cruising the Murray River in one of 19 elegantly appointed cabins, with all-inclusive fares covering meals, drinks and even train transfers from Melbourne.
 Don’t skip the enriching shore excursions, such as a tour of the 1860s Perricoota Station and a shiraz tasting at St Anne’s Winery.

 InterContinental Hayman Great Barrier Reef, Qld

-Home to Australia’s largest swimming pool, “swim-out” poolside suites and villas with private infinity pools (not to mention the Great Barrier Reef on your doorstep), this kid-friendly resort offers plenty of options for water babies.
-Dining is a standout here — think seafood dinners, zesty pan-Asian and breezy beachside lunches — all covered by the all-inclusive option, along with a daily $200 drink credit and boat transfers from Hamilton Island.
+Home to Australia’s largest swimming pool, “swim-out” suites and villas that connect straight to the pool (not to mention the Great Barrier Reef on your doorstep), this kid-friendly resort offers plenty of options for water babies.
+Dining is a stand-out here – think seafood dinners, zesty pan-Asian and breezy beachside lunches – all covered by the all-inclusive option, along with a daily $200 drink credit and boat transfers from Hamilton Island.

 Four Seasons Sensei, Hawaii

-Southern Ocean Lodge stretches out in sleek style along the rugged Kangaroo Island coastline, with floor-to-ceiling windows in each of the 25 suites facing firmly towards the water.
-All-inclusive dining showcases local produce like marron and line-caught whiting — don’t forget to pick up a South Australian wine at the walk-in cellar — plus there’s the in-suite bar brimming with snacks and drinks at no extra cost.
-Outside, complimentary guided tours of Flinders Chase National Park, nearby Seal Bay and the subterranean Kelly Hill Caves await.
-Airport transfers are also included.
+Southern Ocean Lodge stretches out in sleek style along the rugged Kangaroo Island coastline, with floor-to-ceiling windows in each of its 25 suites facing gloriously towards the water.
+Its all-inclusive dining showcases local produce such as marron and line-caught whiting – don’t forget to pick up a South Australian wine at the walk-in cellar – plus, each room has an in-suite bar brimming with complimentary snacks and drinks.
+Guided tours of Flinders Chase National Park, nearby Seal Bay and the subterranean Kelly Hill Caves are also free of charge.

 First Nations-led and operated, the four-day, 35-kilometre wukalina Walk traces the wildly beautiful Tasmanian coastline from wukalina/Mount William to larapuna/Bay of Fires.
-It’s an immersive experience, with stays at the Krakani Lumi (resting place) camp and a restored lightkeeper's cottage, walking gear, accommodation transfers and bush tukker meals all part of the package.
+It’s a thoroughly immersive experience, with stays at the Krakani Lumi (resting place) camp and a restored lightkeeper’s cottage, walking gear, accommodation transfers and bush-tucker meals all part of the package.

 Samabe Bali Suites and Villas, Bali

 On Bali’s southernmost tip, Samabe takes “all-inclusive” seriously.
-Meals and drinks at any of the resort’s four restaurants and bars are included in your stay, as is a daily laundry and a 24-hour butler service.
-But the free activities take things to a whole other level, with catamaran sailing, beach camel rides, Balinese cooking classes, foam parties and more on offer.
+Meals and drinks at any of the resort’s four restaurants and bars are included in your stay, as is a daily laundry run and 24-hour e-butler service.
+But the free activities take things to another level, with catamaran sailing, Balinese cooking classes, foam parties and more on offer.

 Arkaba, SA

-A former sheep station turned wildlife conservancy in the Flinders Ranges, Arkaba has just five cosy rooms but over 25,000 hectares to explore.
-Meals and drinks are included in your stay, along with twice-daily guided wilderness activities like treks through the ancient Wilpena Pound and safaris in search of rare rock wallabies and wedge-tailed eagles.
-Active types will revel at the chance to sleep under the stars during the three-night Arkaba Walk, which runs from March through October (backpacks and camping gear are provided).
+A former sheep station turned wildlife conservancy in the Flinders Ranges, Arkaba has just five cosy guestrooms but more than 25,000 hectares to explore.
+Meals and drinks are included in your stay, along with twice-daily guided wilderness activities, including treks through ancient Wilpena Pound and safaris in search of rare rock wallabies and wedge-tailed eagles.
+Active types will jump at the chance to sleep under the stars during the three-night Arkaba Walk, which runs from April to mid-October (backpacks and camping gear are provided).

 Havannah Boat House, Vanuatu

 Set on 1.4 frangipani-scented hectares on Havannah Harbour, this five-pavilion property is just a 30-minute drive from Port Vila.
-With more than enough room for 10, it’s an ideal spot for big-ticket celebrations or some fun in the sun with extended family.
-The fully-catered set-up means there’s food and drink when you please, and anything from on-site pilates to fishing charters to picnics on deserted beaches can be arranged.
+With more than enough room for 10, it’s an ideal spot for milestone celebrations or fun in the sun with extended family.
+The fully catered setup means there’s food and drink whenever you please and anything from onsite Pilates to fishing charters and picnics on deserted beaches can be arranged.

 Hapuku Lodge + Tree Houses, New Zealand

-Breakfasts and three-course dinners are part of your fare at this eco lodge outside Kaikōura, much of it grown in the organic garden on-site.
-Menus change daily but might include pāua (abalone) ravioli, mānuka-smoked duck breast and all manner of crayfish, the region’s most famous catch.
-The five 10-metre high tree houses are designed with both couples and families in mind, featuring private balconies, fireplaces and soaking tubs with craggy coastline views.
+The breakfasts and three-course dinners are part of your rate at this eco lodge outside Kaikōura and they’re a real farm-to-table treat, with most of the ingredients grown in the onsite organic garden.
+Though the selection changes daily, previous menus have spanned pāua (abalone) ravioli, mānuka-smoked duck breast and all manner of crayfish, the region’s most famous catch.
+The 10-metre high tree houses are designed with both couples and families in mind and feature private balconies, fireplaces and soaking tubs with stunning coastline views.

 Eratap, Vanuatu